MLaGA: Multimodal Large Language and Graph Assistant: Conclusion and Future Work

+While $\mathbf{Q}_{v_i}$ captures multimodal semantics, we further align these embeddings with graph topology through a contrastive pretraining objective.
+Instead of reconstructing edges via auto-encoder~\cite{kipf2016variational} (which can lead to overfitting~\cite{velivckovic2018deep}), we follow a neighborhood contrastive learning strategy that promotes consistency among structurally related nodes:

-Here, $\mathcal{N}(v_i)$ is a set of highly similar neighbors of $v_i$, randomly sampled from its local neighborhood. $\text{pl}(\cdot)$ represents a pooling function, such as mean pooling, which is used to summarize $n_q$ queries into a unified representation. $\mathcal{B}$ denotes samples in the current mini batch.
-By optimizing Eq.\ref{conloss}, the query vectors are trained to generate a unified representation that is important across textual, visual, and structural modalities.
+where $\mathcal{N}(v_i)$ denotes a set of highly similar neighbors, randomly sampled from $v_i$'s local neighborhood. $\text{sim}(\cdot)$ is cosine similarity, $\tau$ is the temperature parameter, $\text{pl}(\cdot)$ is a pooling function (e.g., mean) over the query tokens. and $\mathcal{B}$ denotes samples in the current mini batch.
+By optimizing Eq.\ref{conloss}, it encourages nodes with similar local structures to generate similar multimodal embeddings.

 \textbf{Remark}.
-The proposed structure-aware multimodal aligner effectively addresses the heterogeneity of node's multimodal attributes by leveraging graph structure as guidance.
-For instance, if image and text attributes are poorly matched, e.g., the image is blurred, the learning objective in Eq.~\ref{conloss} will adaptively encourage the query vectors in Eq.~\ref{eq-crossattn} to rely more on textual information.
-Moreover, this multimodal alignment strategy is expressive and scalable: unlike standard GNN pre-training~\cite{you2020graph}, it does not require ingesting the entire graph structure.
-Empirically, we find that these properties facilitate training a universal multimodal graph encoder across different graphs, serving as an embedding foundation model.
+SMA mitigates modality misalignment by combining token-level aggregation with structure-aware supervision.
+For example, when the image modality is noisy or is not fully semantically aligned with the accompanying text, the model adaptively prioritizes the more reliable visual or textual tokens.
+In addition, SMA is both scalable and generalizable: it operates on local subgraphs without relying on full-graph message passing, making it well-suited for universal multimodal pretraining across diverse graph domains.